Skip to main content

 The same auth token flows through the entire chain.

 Your API validates the token and enforces permissions exactly as it would for a direct user request.
-Diosc Hub never validates or stores credentials - it simply passes them through.
+Diosc never validates or stores credentials - it simply passes them through.

 Why BYOA?